Family

 The agent is ready right away

-One adult — the owner — sets up the family household.
-There's no ceremony and nothing to author: Dustav is provisioned instantly, ready to use the moment the household exists.
+One adult — the owner — sets up the household (or the shop).
+There's no ceremony and nothing to author: Dustav is provisioned instantly, ready to use the moment it exists.

 Everyone who joins after that just starts talking to it.
 The first time a new member opens their chat, the agent asks what to call them — a short, plain question, not a ritual — and it's set up from there.
-The agent already knows the household; this is just meeting a new person in the family.
+The agent already knows the group; this is just meeting a new person in it.

-3. They're added to the household as their own member, linked to their own sign-in.
+- They're added as their own member, linked to their own sign-in.

-An invited adult gets their own private layer that's genuinely private — see Shared facts & privacy for what that means.
+An invited member gets their own private layer that's genuinely private — see Shared facts & privacy for what that means.
+Everyone needs their own email address to join; there's no shared-device login.

 Roles